MBerka/postman-docs/src/pages/docs/api-governance/api-definition/asyncapi2.md

 #### Resolution

-A non empty `examples` is defined in the `ReusableMessageTrait` message trait.
+An example is defined in the message trait object.

 ```yaml
 asyncapi: 2.6.0